 - Based on your goals and key messages, consider the style of your video and what you would like to achieve.

-- If you would like to request a video upload to the University’s YouTube account, please fill out the request form.
+- If you would like to request a video upload to the University's YouTube account, please contact the Social Media team at firstname.lastname@example.org.

 I need help with Google Analytics

-You can find information about using Google Analytics under the ‘Website’ section of the Communications website.
+You can find information about using Google Analytics on our Analytics and SEO page.
 For further support with Google Analytics, please get in touch with the Web team at email@example.com.

 How can I commission communications assets?